simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

         });
     }
     ```
 4. Launch your Word add-in and test your work by clicking the **Get selected data (plain text)** button.
-When the button is clicked, the function will be executed; getting the selected data as plain text and then displaying it using the dialog.
+When the button is clicked, the function will be executed; getting the selected data as plain text and displaying it using the dialog.

 #### Exercise 4.2: Get selected data as HTML  ####